dwbasta/EntraCustomExtensionCommunity/Entitlement Management/Templates/OIDC Concents.md

 | `OIDCUserConsents` | Access Package Object ID | profile email openid User.Read | 2be0b995-bef9-4618-9e2e-18538e8308c7 |

 4. Update the Logic app step **Initialize storage variables** with your **BlobTableEndpoint** and Optionally **TableName** if you used an existing table

+---

+## Part 10: Requesting Access Through the Access Package Assignment Page

+Once the access package has been configured with the custom extension and resources, users can request access through the MyAccess portal.
+The custom extension will automatically handle OIDC consent during the assignment process.

+### Step 1: Access the MyAccess Portal

+1. Navigate to **MyAccess portal**: [https://myaccess.microsoft.com](https://myaccess.microsoft.com)
+2. Sign in with your organizational account
+3. You'll land on the **My Access** home page

+### Step 2: Browse Available Access Packages

+1. In the MyAccess portal, click **Access packages** in the left navigation menu
+2. You'll see a list of all available access packages you can request
+3. Use the search box to filter for specific packages, or browse through the catalog
+4. Click on the access package name to view its details

+### Step 3: Request Access to the Package

+1. On the access package details page, review:
+   - **Description**: What the access package provides
+   - **Resources**: What applications and groups are included
+   - **Policy information**: Request requirements and approval settings
+   - **Duration**: How long the access will last

+2. Click the **Request access** button
+3. If multiple policies are available, select the appropriate policy for your request
+4. Fill out any required information:
+   - **Business justification**: Explain why you need access
+   - **Custom questions**: Answer any additional questions configured by the administrator
+   - **Duration**: Select the duration if configurable

+5. Review your request details
+6. Click **Submit** to send your request

+### Step 4: Approval Process (If Required)

+If the access package requires approval:
+1. You'll see a message indicating your request has been submitted
+2. Designated approvers will receive a notification
+3. Track your request status in **My Access** → **Requests** → **Pending approvals**
+4. You'll receive an email notification once your request is approved or denied

+### Step 5: Automatic OIDC Consent Assignment

+Once your access request is approved (or auto-approved):
+1. The custom extension will automatically trigger
+2. The Logic App will:
+   - Look up the access package in the Azure Table Storage
+   - Identify the required OIDC permissions for the application
+   - Grant the consent on your behalf using the permissions configured in the table
+3. This happens automatically in the background - no additional user interaction needed

+### Step 6: Access the Application

+After the assignment is complete:
+1. You'll receive a confirmation email
+2. The application will appear in your **My Apps** portal: [https://myapps.microsoft.com](https://myapps.microsoft.com)
+3. Click on the application icon to launch it
+4. Since the OIDC consent was already granted via the custom extension, you won't be prompted for consent
+5. You'll be signed in automatically with the appropriate permissions
+---

+## Part 11: Testing Access Package Assignment Removal

+Testing the removal process ensures that OIDC permissions are properly revoked when access is removed.

+### Step 1: Remove an Active Assignment (Administrator)

+As an administrator, you can test the removal process:

+1. Navigate to **Entra ID Admin Center** ([https://entra.microsoft.com](https://entra.microsoft.com))
+2. Go to **Identity Governance** → **Entitlement Management**
+3. Click **Access packages**
+4. Select the access package with the OIDC consent extension
+5. Click **Assignments** in the left menu
+6. Find the user assignment you want to remove
+7. Select the assignment and click **Remove access**
+8. Confirm the removal

+### Step 2: Verify Custom Extension Triggered

+After removing the assignment:

+1. Navigate to your Logic App: `entitlement-consent-extension`
+2. Click **Overview** → **Runs history**
+3. Look for a recent run triggered by the removal
+4. Click on the run to view details
+5. Verify that:
+   - The trigger shows `Stage: "AssignmentRemoved"`
+   - The workflow executed the removal path in the **Is_Removed_Stage** condition
+   - The **Get_permissions_PER_user_Per_APP** action was executed
+   - The **Delete_permissions_4_odic** action successfully removed the OIDC permissions

+### Step 3: Verify OIDC Permissions Were Revoked

+Check that the user's OIDC permissions were actually removed:

+1. Go back to the enterprise application
+2. Click on Permissions on the left
+3. Check what the user consents are.